The alternating simultaneous Halpern-Lions-Wittmann-Bauschke algorithm for finding the best approximation pair for two disjoint intersections of convex sets: Introduction

 \subsection{Paper layout:}

 The paper is organized as follows.
-In Section \ref{sec:Preliminaries} we give definitions and preliminaries.
-In Section \ref{sec:Sufficient condition} we present a sufficient condition which ensures that there is a unique best approximation pair.
-In Section \ref{sec:Features} we define the Simultaneous-HLWB (S-HLWB) operator and introduce some of its features.
-In Section \ref{sec:The method} we present our new method for finding a best approximation pair in a finite-dimensional Hilbert space.
-In Section \ref{sec:Convergence} we prove our main result, namely the convergence of the alternating S-HLWB algorithmic sequence.
+In Section \bref{sec:Preliminaries} we present various definitions and other relevant preliminaries.
+In Section \bref{sec:Sufficient condition} we present a sufficient condition which ensures that there is a unique best approximation pair.
+In Section \bref{sec:Features} we define the Simultaneous-HLWB (S-HLWB) operator and introduce some of its features.
+In Section \bref{sec:The method} we present our new method for finding a best approximation pair in a finite-dimensional Hilbert space.
+In Section \bref{sec:Convergence} we prove our main result, namely the convergence of the alternating S-HLWB algorithmic sequence.
+We conclude in Section \bref{sec:Concluding-remarks} with a few remarks and lines for further investigation.

-{\roman{enumi}.}
+\global\long \labelenumi{\roman{enumi}.}